 \section{Introduction and Main Results}

 Cluster expansion, a powerful tool rooted in mathematical physics, has been used to rigorously study many problems in a wide range of statistical mechanics models.
 For example, cluster expansion was used in developing the Pigorov-Sinai theory to prove phase transitions for the Ising model.
-The rough idea is to decompose the configuration space into clusters of simple structures, then deal with the simple clusters instead to understand the log-partition function.
-For more details on this classical treatment, we invite interested readers to~\cite{FV18}.
+The rough idea is to decompose the configuration space into clusters of simple structures and then deal with the simple clusters instead to understand the log-partition function.
+We invite interested readers to~\cite{FV18} for more details on this classical treatment.

 However, there are scarce results on cluster expansion to derive rigorous solutions in the disordered spin system, such as spin glass models.
 In the seminal paper~\cite{ALR87}, Aizenman, Lebowitz, and Ruelle first utilized the idea of cluster expansion in the celebrated Sherrington-Kirkpatrick (SK) spin glass model and obtained a rigorous solution of the model by proving a Gaussian central limit theorem of free energy.
 The results hold at high temperatures in the zero external field.
 The clusters they obtained are a collection of finite-sized simple loops in a complete graph.
-There are similar results for the diluted SK model~\cite{Ko06} and Hopfield model~\cites{CKT04, ST92}.
+Similar results exist for the diluted SK model~\cite{Ko06} and Hopfield model~\cites{CKT04, ST92}.
 However, all these results are essentially restricted to the two-spin and zero external field cases.
-It was believed that the cluster expansion would not work in the presence of an external field~\cites{Tal11a,Tal11b}.
-Recently, in~\cite{DW21}, the authors made some progress by showing that under weak external fields, the cluster expansion still works, but there is a new cluster structure, \ie~a collection of simple paths with finite length.
+It was believed that the cluster expansion would not work in the presence of an external field~\cites{Tal11a, Tal11b}.
+Recently, in~\cite{DW21}, the authors made some progress by showing that the cluster expansion still works under weak external fields.
+A new cluster structure, a collection of simple paths with finite length, emerges instead.